camaradesuk/arrnc-deployment-template/README.md

 - **Access URL**: `https://arrnc-api.ccbs.ed.ac.uk/spunlogs`
 - **Credentials**: Contact the server administrator for access credentials
+- **What you can see**:
+  - Real-time container logs
+  - Resource usage (CPU and memory)
+  - Container health status (if configured)
-- **What you can see**: Real-time container logs, historical logs, search and filtering
+  - Historical logs, search and filtering

 This allows you to monitor your application's behavior and troubleshoot issues without requiring direct server access.